-Initially and at recertification, the core standardized assessment tool is completed by the case manager to ensure the needs of the person are fully captured.
+Initially, the core standardized assessment tool is completed by the case management team to ensure the needs of the person are fully captured.
 This process is a collection of clinical eligibility criteria that is used across all HCBS services.
 A scoring algorithm is used to establish an eligibility threshold per DOM policy.